Pregnancy after 30, 35 and 40 years of age

 However, before a planned pregnancy, it would not hurt to perform tests such as:

-It is also useful to determine one's immune status against infectious diseases - rubella, smallpox and toxoplasmosis.
+It is also useful to determine one's immunity status to infectious diseases - rubella, smallpox and toxoplasmosis.

 It is also a good idea to perform before planning a pregnancy: